+Blueprint.
 The blueprint is an operational tool that describes the nature and the characteristics of the service interaction in enough detail to verify, implement and maintain it.

-Blueprint
+Furthermore, for the second year running, we also found that most people would not care if 70% of brands ceased to exist.
+Meaningful Brands demonstrates that, in many cases, the connection between brands and consumers is either weak or broken.
+Customer Journey Map.
 The customer journey map is an oriented graph that describes the journey of a user by representing the different touchpoints that characterize his interaction with the service.

 Long before web UI mockups came along, print designers would hone their ideas using a tried and true method called thumbnail sketching.

-Classifying Experiences Wednesday February 22, 2006 / 8 Comments I’m excited to announce that I’ll be presenting at the 2006 IA Summit in Vancouver Canada.
+We might as well be intentional.
+Zig Zigler said, “be a meaningful specific, not a wandering generality”.
+Jvetrau's "workflow" favorite pictures on VisualizeUs.
+Classifying Experiences.
+Wednesday February 22, 2006 / 8 Comments I’m excited to announce that I’ll be presenting at the 2006 IA Summit in Vancouver Canada.

 Recently I was yet again faced with the prospect of running a series of brainstorms to generate new product concepts.
-Digital Digressions: Running Creative Brainstorms: A Collection of 'Non-method' Methods

 This time, with a team of people I had never met before.
 Aside from being a slightly daunting prospect, it got me thinking about the role of the catalyst in such situations - what is it that brings out the best in us and stimulates parts of our accumulated knowledge and insights and turns it into great ideas we felt we had all along, but struggled to articulate.
 At the start of the day I was asked what methods I was intending to use and must say I struggled to name specific methods.
 Six Thinking Hats.
 Six Thinking Hats is a book by Edward de Bono which describes a tool for group discussion and individual thinking involving six colored hats.